 Since 2014, senior leaders in education research and practice at both New York University and the NYC Department of Education Division of Early Childhood Education (DOE-DECE) have fostered a research-practice partnership to support roll out of universal pre-kindergarten through Pre-K For All improving the quality of its programming.
 The purpose of this partnership is to provide quantitative and capacity-building solutions to educational problems faced by the DOE-DECE.

-Institute for Education Sciences Funding
+Support from the Institute for Education Sciences

-(PI Morris, Co-PI Cappella & Wallack)
+(PI Morris, Co-PIs Cappella & Wallack)

 The partnership work is sustained by support from the Institute of Education Sciences.
 With the current proposal, we will evaluate the impact of three differentiated professional development (PD) approaches, or “tracks,” that are implemented within the Pre-K For All system.
 Our goal is to produce new knowledge that informs future implementation of PD in NYC and advances research on pre-K systems at scale, in the “real world.”
 NYC serves a large, diverse student population, with Pre-K for All being available for all 4 year olds in NYC.
 This context provides a unique opportunity to examine a pre-K program at scale for a diverse population.
 We will address the following related aims: